 - Do contact your local council if you have no one who can help you.
-The number is at the end letter from the Chief Medical Officer for Wales.
+The number is at the end of this letter.

 Things you should not be doing to stay safe

 - Do not get close to anyone who is showing signs of coronavirus.
-This could be any or all of the following: high temperature (above 37.8 °C), a new and continuous cough, a loss of or change to your sense of smell or taste.
+These could be any or all of the following: high temperature (above 37.8 °C), a new and continuous cough, a loss of taste or smell.

 Employers should be mindful of the particular needs of different groups of workers or individuals.